 These cookie dough cookie bars are a great mash up of chocolate chip cookies and creamy cheesecake.
 The cookie crust makes it easy to hold each piece making this a great picnic or potluck dessert.

 - Preheat the oven and spray a 8×8 pan with nonstick spray.

-- Make the cheesecake filling and pour on top of the cookie dough crust.
+- Pour the vanilla cheesecake on top of the cookie dough crust.

-- Crumble the remaining cookie dough on top of the cheesecake layer and bake.
+- Crumble the remaining chocolate chip cookie dough on top of the cheesecake layer and bake.

-- Let cool for an hour on the counter before refrigerating until chilled all the way through.
+- Let the cream cheese cookie bars cool for an hour on the counter, then refrigerate for 3-4 hours or until chilled all the way through.